ghost-coin/ghost-core/doc/build-unix.md

 ### Gentoo Linux

-### Dependency Build Instructions
+#### Dependency Build Instructions

 Build requirements:

 	sudo emerge --ask --verbose --onlydeps bitcoin-qt

-**Note**: This is the most certain way to pull and assemble all the necessary tools for building Ghost Core.
+**Note**: This is the most certain way to fetch and assemble all the necessary tools for building Ghost Core.
 However, this way dependencies are installed as orphaned packages.

 (optional) To prevent tools from removing upon dependency cleaning, record the corresponding orphaned packages into the @world set: